etroimcasso/react-app-typescript-express-socketio/README.md

 ## Accessing Server Files

-All files that need to be remotely accessible by the frontend need to be placed in *public/share*
+All files that need to be remotely accessible by the frontend need to be placed in *public/share* and will be accessible at *hostname/share*